-The increasing need for connectivity among both business and consumer users is driving demand for easy-to-use, cost-effective and customizable methods of electronic communication.
+The increasing need for connectivity among both business and consumer users is driving demand for easy-to-use, cost-effective and customizable methods of electronic communication using common operating systems and interfaces.
 Although the PC has been the traditional means of electronically connecting suppliers, partners and customers, a new class of computing devices has emerged.
-These include Internet-enabled computing device, "set-top boxes," handheld and palm-size PCs, gaming systems, handheld industrial data collectors, and consumer "Internet appliances" such as kiosk terminals and vehicle navigational devices.
+These include Internet-enabled computing device, "set-top boxes," handheld and palm-size PDA's, gaming systems, handheld industrial data collectors, and consumer "Internet appliances" such as kiosk terminals and vehicle navigational devices.
+The wide spread acceptance of Windows CE, CE.NET and Linux as broad, scalable operating systems as well as the availability of broadband communications through GPRS/CDMA cellular, WiFI and Bluetooth allows these embedded devices to connect to the enterprise quickly and efficiently.
 As well, embedded controllers in such locations as building security, heating and ventilation systems, factories and hospitals are increasingly required to be connected to corporate computing networks via the Internet rather than proprietary networks.

 These computing devices are particularly attractive to business and consumer users because they are often less expensive than traditional computers; have adaptable configurations, including size, weight and shape; and are able to support a variety of customized applications and user interfaces that can be designed for particular tasks.
-In addition, these devices are typically compatible with existing business information systems.
+In addition, these devices are typically compatible with existing business information systems due to the commonly accepted operating systems involved.

-Internet-enabled computing devices can be used for a number of purposes, from consumer information to industrial automation, and can be designed for a range of unique applications.
+Internet-enabled computing devices can be used for a number of purposes, from consumer information to industrial automation, and can be custom designed for a range of unique and specific applications.
 As a result, the computing device industry is characterized by a wide variety of hardware configurations, and end-user applications, each often designed for a specific market.
 To accommodate these diverse characteristics in a cost-effective manner, semiconductor vendors and original equipment manufacturers require an operating system that can be integrated with a number of different computing devices and support an expanding range of industry-specific content and applications.